agrc/gis.utah.gov/_posts/2020-12-29-mapping-election-results.md

 This post has shown how using a few simple GIS techniques can yield a clearer picture of the election.
 These techniques not only aid in telling a compelling story, but they also give us a better understanding of the political landscape and our local communities.

 You can explore the maps from this post in the accompanying [interactive web map](https://utah.maps.arcgis.com/apps/webappviewer/index.html?id=8dbfe0d413af46b7920bf2303b175fbc) for Salt Lake County.
-The methodology used is described below.
+The methodology is described below.

 I encourage you to apply these techniques when mapping other population-based data such as demographic, economic, or housing data.

-Reach out to me via email or on [Twitter](https://twitter.com/bunce_greg) to continue the conversation.
+Let's continue the conversation on [Twitter](https://twitter.com/bunce_greg) or email.

 ### Methodology
 {: .text-left}